In this codelab you will learn the basics of writing a Go CLI tool.

 Some of our users don't know how to create a config file and add directories to it.

-function which implements adding a new directory to the config file.
+In πcatption/codelab/chapter6 we now have a dirCmd command, and a addDir function which implements adding a new directory to the config file.

-β¨ Fill the fields of dirCmd
+β¨ Fill the fields of dirCmd: Use, Long, Args and RunE

-β¨ In the init
+β¨ In the init function, add dirCmd as a subcommand to cmd

 It would be nice to set this variable at compile time, with a git tag or commit hash.

-variable at package level, and set cmd.Version
+β¨ Create a version variable at package level, and set cmd.Version's value with this variable.

 β¨ Try changing the binary's version with build flags: go build -ldflags "-X main.version=1.0.0"